-Silicon Valley workers vote down union at SoftBank-backed MapBox - Up News Info
+Silicon Valley workers vote down union at SoftBank-backed Mapbox - Up News Info

 He said Mapbox management held meetings in opposition to the union and crashed a Zoom meeting in which workers were discussing their efforts.

+In a separate statement responding to those comments, Mapbox said, “We understand why disappointed union supporters might want a do-over in the press, but we ask that they respect their colleagues’ decision.
+The election is over.”

-Asked whether CWA would challenge the Mapbox result, McEnany said, “We’re going to pursue options to hold them accountable.”
-(Reporting by Julia Love; Editing by Karishma Singh)
+Asked whether the CWA would challenge the Mapbox result, McEnany said the union would “pursue options to hold them accountable.”
+(Reporting by Julia Love; Editing by Karishma Singh and Christian Schmollinger)